sensu/sensu-docs-legacy/source/docs/0.23/redis.md

 Redis** (consequently, Redis does not need to  be installed on every system where Sensu is installed).

+Sensu also provides support for using Redis as a [transport][14].
+Please see the [Sensu transport reference documentation][14] for more information.

 ## Installing Redis

 For more information about installing Redis for use with Sensu, please visit the [Redis installation guide][6].

-## Configure Sensu {#sensu-redis-config}
+## Configure Sensu {#sensu-redis-configuration}

 ### Example configurations {#sensu-redis-configuration-examples}

-The following are example Redis connection definitions at `/etc/sensu/conf.d/redis.json`.
+The following are example Redis definitions at `/etc/sensu/conf.d/redis.json`.

+_NOTE: if you are using Redis as your [Sensu transport][14], additional configuration will need to be provided to tell Sensu to use Redis as the transport instead of RabbitMQ (default); please see [transport configuration][15] for more information._

 #### Example standalone configuration {#sensu-redis-configuration-examples-standalone}